douglasdcm/guara/docs/TUTORIAL.md

     # Internally `at` executes the `do` method of the transaction and
     # holds the result in the property `result` which is going to be
     # presented soon.
-    # `setup.OpenApp` is a built-in transaction.
+    # `OpenApp` is a concrete transaction.
     # The `url` is passed to the `at` method by `kwargs`.
     # The result returned by `at` is asserted by `asserts`
     # using the strategy `it.IsEqualTo`.
     google.at(
-        setup.OpenApp,
+        OpenApp,
         url="http://www.google.com",
     ).asserts(it.IsEqualTo, "Google")
     yield google

-    # Uses the built-in `setup.CloseApp` to close the web application
+    # Uses the concrete transaction `CloseApp` to close the web application
-    google.at(setup.CloseApp)
+    google.at(CloseApp)

 def test_google_search(google: Application):